theSmaw/interview-questions/README.md

 what do you know about the role?

+ask about experience in last job

+ask about experience in another job

 ### Roku technical

 what do you know about Roku?

 what do you know about BrightScript?

+  - what have you built with it?
+  - can you make it object oriented?
+  - how do you define objects?
+  - how to you extend objects?
+  - what are pitfalls of the language?
+  - what are good parts of the language?
+  - how do you debug?
+  - how do you test?
+  - what build process did you have?
+  - how do you manage dependencies between objects?
+  - how do you deal with globals?
+  -

 if JavaScript experience
   - how would you create an object?
   - what would you do without closures?
   - how would you inherit without prototypes?

-how would you fix bugs without a debugger?
+  - how would you fix bugs without a debugger?

 ### YouView technical